 Glaucoma is one of the most complex eye diseases.
 The exact causes are still unknown, and there is currently no cure.
-We are working tirelessly to support UK researchers to shed light on early diagnosis, care and treatment that will help everyone affected by glaucoma.
+We are working tirelessly to support UK researchers to shed light on early diagnosis, care and treatment that will help everyone living with glaucoma.

 It’s only thanks to the kindness of our supporters that we’re able to fund research that touches the lives of thousands of people living with glaucoma.